Bartosz-D3V/binance-exercise/README.md

 For convenience, all can be set by using `envDefault` in config/config.go

+### As go application

+You can run the application simply by building and executing `main.go` file

+### As Docker container

+1. Build docker image: `docker build . -t binance-exercise`
+2. Run docker container: `docker run -t binance-exercise`

 ## Approach to the problem

 I decided to create a websocket client that connects to Binance API and converts the response to the appropriate go struct.

 Binance client does not process the tick in any way - instead it sends it to a channel.